black-sliver/ap-soeclient/README.md

   * connecting to AP host clears the cached Goal status, so
   * be connected to AP host while the outro is running
   * or connect to AP host with the outro still running
+* make sure to clear state when host/rom changes
+* stop auto-scrolling if manually scrolled
+* don't enable force-send on connect, instead add /force or something
+  * when reconnect the first item may be sent while another one is in transit
+* add text colors
+* https-http-wss-ws notice or switch-over
+* some text clean-up